-In addition to the Leveling System Control Pad, there is an additional remote switch for your leveling convenience.
+In addition to the Leveling System Control Panel, there is an additional remote switch for your leveling convenience.

 This switch allows you to extend or retract your jacks and observe them at the same time.
 It also allows you to stop them suddenly, if needed, without having to climb in and out of the coach.
-The remote switch is located in the utility compartment.
+The Auto Level Remote switch is located in the utility compartment.